I never thought much about the fact that I was single.

 Over the many years I’ve dated since divorce, any time I’ve seen someone for a few months, I heard the inevitable question – “Do you think you’ll get married?”

-Still dealing with contentious issues of support, visitation, and more – remarriage was the farthest thing from my mind.
+Still dealing with contentious issues of support, visitation, and more – remarriage has been the farthest thing from my mind.

 I’m currently enjoying a good relationship.
 To my amazement (and discomfort), the questions have started again as if confirmation that even for a woman at midlife “remarried” is superior to “divorced,” and if not remarried, then cohabiting is superior to living alone.